New York Hunting Laws and Regulations

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Certificate.
-Likewise, New York will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
+All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the New York Hunter Education Certificate.
+Likewise, New York will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 New York-Approved hunting Homework

 This homework is approved and accepted by the New York State Department of Environmental Conservation.

 To be approved by the New York State Department of Environmental Conservation, a course must teach hunters to become: